neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### What changes will I see after the migration?
 After the migration, Vercel Postgres will transition fully to Neon Postgres, providing enhanced scalability, flexibility, and access to the full feature set of Neon.
 You will manage your databases via the Neon console, and all new projects will be created using the Neon integration in the Vercel Marketplace.

+This transition will allow developers to access all of Neon's latest features and improvements.

 ### How will billing and limits be affected?
 After the migration, pricing and limits will match what you would get if you were using Neon directly.
 This ensures that the transition maintains consistent costs and capabilities for users.